coppolaemilio/gamemaker-godot-dictionary/readme.md

 # Drawing functions
 On game maker you can only use the drawing functions inside the draw event of an instance.
 On Godot you have to call the drawing functions inside a `func _draw()` of a [**CanvasItem**](http://docs.godotengine.org/en/3.0/classes/class_canvasitem.html).

+Generally in Godot, you don't really need to call draws all the time since you can use pre-built scenes with everything for your UI.
+Thigs like text, panels, buttons and so on are already built-in and ready for you to use without any need to code the entire logic from scratch like you would have to do in Game Maker.
+Please search for any "Control Nodes" tutorials online and you will find how good this part of Godot is.

+This guide will get you started with UI design: [Design interfaces with the Control nodes](https://docs.godotengine.org/en/stable/getting_started/step_by_step/ui_introduction_to_the_ui_system.html)

+If you still want to torture yourself with individual draw calls, here you have some references:

 ## Making colors
 GML
 ```gml